 - 1/4 cup finely chopped walnuts or walnut meal

-- In a medium bowl, combine cream cheese and Roth Havarti cheese until blended.
+- In a medium bowl, combine cream cheese and havarti cheese until blended.
 Using a tablespoon or a medium scoop, place small mounds of cheese mixture on a plate or baking sheet (you should have 18 to 20 cheese balls).
 Roll into balls and chill 30 minutes.

 - Meanwhile, place herbs, tomatoes, and walnuts each in their own bowl.
 When the cheese is chilled, drop balls in to each mixture and roll until evenly coated.